Establishing Scaffold Safety Training & Guidelines

 Preventable Hazards with Scaffold Safety Traning

-Falls - Injury or death from falls can be attributed to such things as a lack of guardrails or failure to install fall arrest systems when required.
+Falls - Injury or death from falls can be attributed to such things as a lack of guardrails or failure to install fall prevention system when required.
 Investigations by WorkSafe into falls while working at height show that more than 50% of falls are from less than three metres and approximately 70% of falls are from ladders and roofs.
 However, many safety-conscious contractors and project owners require 100% fall protection at 1.8 metres or greater, especially work performed on scaffolds.

 Scaffold collapse - Scaffold collapse often occurs due to improperly installed construction.
 When building, moving or dismantling a scaffold, a knowledgeable scaffolding worker must be present as proper erection of scaffold is crucial in preventing this particular hazard.
 The knowledgeable person must consider factors such as the weight the scaffold will be required to hold, including the weight of the scaffold itself, the materials, and the workers on site.